National Register of Historic Places listings in Carroll County, New Hampshire

 This is a list of the National Register of Historic Places listings in Carroll County, New Hampshire.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Carroll County, New Hampshire, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 59 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+There are 60 properties and districts listed on the National Register in the county, including two National Historic Landmarks.